hashicorp/field-workshops-terraform/docs/slides/gcp/hcp-terraform/index.md

 **As your organization begins to standardize on Terraform, you'll have different types of users.
 Most of you will become terraform experts, but there may be others who just want to build things.
 They can use the terraform code that folks like you have written.
 To make this process easy, we have a web application.
 You log on, click a button, and out pops your infrastructure.**

 ---
-name: why-tfc-3
+name: why-hcp-terraform-3
 class: img-right
-# Terraform Cloud
+# HCP Terraform
 ![](images/tfc-gui.png)

-Terraform Cloud/Enterprise is an application that provides the following features:
+HCP Terraform/Terraform Enterprise is an application that provides the following features:

 * UI integration with VCS
 * API driven workflows